 If the third party (3rdPty) bit is zero, then the third party reservation option is not requested.
-If the 3rdPty the Reserve command shall is one reserve specified logical unit for the SCSI device specified in the third party device ID field.
-The WREN IV shall preserve the reservation until it is superseded by another valid Reserve command from the initiator which made the reservation or until it is released by the same initiator, by a Bus Device Reset message from initiator, or a "hard" Reset condition.
+If the 3rdPty bit is one the Reserve command shall reserve the specified logical unit for the SCSI device specified in the third party device ID field.
+The WREN IV shall preserve the reservation until it is superseded by another valid Reserve command from the initiator which made the reservation or until it is released by the same initiator, by a Bus Device Reset message from any initiator, or a "hard" Reset condition.
 The WREN IV shall ignore any attempt to release the reservation made by any other initiator.